As an Amazon Associate we earn from qualifying purchases.

 There are basically two ways to make mac and cheese: on a stovetop or in an oven.
 Baked mac and cheese comes from the oven.
 Baking the dish gives it the ability to develop more flavors and textures due to the high and dry heat browning and crisping up the dish.

-With the exception of the noodles, we are going to want to make everything else in one pan.
+With the exception of the noodles, I am going to want to make everything else in one pan.
 Mac and cheese is a great study in developing flavors because of this approach and will teach you what and how to build and layer flavors on top of one another towards a final dish.

 What Makes a Good Mac and Cheese?

 I think baked mac and cheese should have some complexity to it.
 In reality, it is a casserole, and a rich one at that.
-So to balance our dish, we are going to want high notes of acidity and sweet notes to balance the salt.
+So to balance my dish, I am going to want high notes of acidity and sweet notes to balance the salt.

 Balancing the Dish

-To help balance our mac and cheese we are going to make some quick pickled onions.
+To help balance my mac and cheese I am going to make some quick pickled onions.
 Did I just lose you?
 Sounds weird, I know.
 In properly calling them by name, yes they are pickled.

 In reality though, they are just caramelized onions with apple cider vinegar, giving them acidity and complexity (not just sweetness).
 This one ingredient alone is a major differentiator between mundane and gourmet macaroni and cheese.